crazytonyli/Objectify/README.md

 ## License

-ObjectEuqality is available under the MIT license.
+ObjectEquality is available under the MIT license.
 See the LICENSE file for more info.